Daniel-Krueger/daniel-krueger.github.io/_posts/2021-02-25-series-expert-guide-part-4.md

 In the next part we will see how we can retrieve the translations of the application, process, workflow and form type which ids have been stored in the item list.

 {% include series-expert-guide %}

+# Download
+You can download the application from [here](https://github.com/cosmoconsult/webconbps/tree/main/Applications/UserAssignments).